FREE Claim Assessment

 Company adjuster: Company adjusters are the employees of the insurance company who works straight for your insurance carrier.

-“Typically they are the final decision maker on whether to pay or deny a claim,” says Ronald Reitz, past president of the California Association of Public Insurance Adjusters and second vice president with the National Association of Public Insurance Adjusters.
+“Typically they are the final decision maker on whether to pay or deny a claim,” says Ronald Reitz, past president of the California Association of Public Insurance Adjusters and second vice president of the National Association of Public Insurance Adjusters.

-Independent adjuster: Independent adjuster is an adjuster hired by an insurance company to work as the insurance company agent, but not as employee.
+Independent adjuster: Independent adjuster is an adjuster hired by an insurance company to work as the insurance company agent, but not as an employee.

 Reitz says. ” An independent adjuster can only work on behalf of an insurance company – not a property owner.”

 Public adjusters: The third type of insurance adjuster, a public adjuster is the only adjuster certified to stand for the benefit of the insured but not the insurance company.
-A public adjuster’s sole purpose is to assist you resolve a property insurance claim for the full amount due founded on your home insurance policy.
+A public adjuster’s sole purpose is to assist you to resolve a property insurance claim for the full amount due founded on your home insurance policy.

 – An optimized website.
 A professional public adjuster Bahamas, who doesn’t have something except a business card or a mailing address, may not be reliable or trustworthy.